francescmarti00/dmu-multimedia/md/Forms-PouchDB.md

 The form does not have to process the input data.
 However, a 'Submission received' message should be displayed after registration is completed (you could use `<form action="/thanks_message.html">`).

+The fields Name, Email, Password and Phone Number are required input fields.
+(Don't forget to add a red '*').

 ### Exercise 2 (Optional)

 In the previous lab we saw how to save the data of a form into a PouchDB database.